mtzfactory/nango/docs/docs/add-sync.md

 // Sync frequency
 "frequency": 15,  // In minutes

+// Authentication (leverages the Pizzly Oauth to automatically authenticate requests with OAuth APIs) "pizzly_connection_id": "user1",  // The ID of the connection registered with Pizzly "pizzly_provider_config_key": "hubspot",  // The key of the provider configuration registered with Pizzly

 // Convenience
 "max_total": 100 // Limit the total number of total objects synced for testing purposes.